Why Are Dogs Scared of Fireworks? Tips for Fourth of July

 Play some calming music or use white noise.

-Can music really calm dogs?
-And if so, what kind of music?
-Luckily, we have the answers from several studies that have been done on this.
 Your best bet is classical music, more specifically solo piano music.
 Some other good options are reggae and soft rock.

 Give them a snuggle buddy with a heartbeat.